ZacTimTam/Upload-To-GDrive-Discord-Bot/README.md

 For specific server for testing, use the `deploy-commands.js` script.

-### Step 4: Start the Bot
+### Step 5: Start the Bot

-You can start the bot using either Node.js.
+You can start the bot using Node.js.

 #### Using Node
 ```bash